pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

    _client_id:_ this is the id you generated while creating slack app.

-   _redirect_uri:_ Post Slack authorization , this is the place Slack will point and grant acess_token.
+   _redirect_uri:_ Post Slack authorization, this is the place Slack will point and grant `access_token`.
 This must be the place you save user's access token so tha you could access the user workspace everytime you want to communicate with the Slack.
 If you do not save this access token you'll need to authorize your request again and will need to generate acess token